Youth Stress & Mood Program (YSAM)

 Who We See

-Our clinic provides evaluations and treatment for children and adolescents experiencing depression, difficulties regulating emotion, suicidal thoughts and behaviors, and self-injurious behaviors.
-The clinic accepts a variety of insurance policies, with some services available through research projects at no charge (see below).
+Our clinic provides evaluations and treatment for children and adolescents experiencing depression, difficulties regulating emotions, suicidal thoughts and behaviors, and self-injurious behaviors.
+The clinic accepts a variety of insurance policies.

 Clinic Training & Educational Opportunities

-The YSAM program is part of the SAMHSA-funded Center for Trauma-Informed Adolescent Suicide, Self-harm & Substance Misuse Treatment & Prevention (ASAP Center, Directed by Drs.
-Joan Asarnow at UCLA & Dr. David Goldston at Duke University).
-This Center offers extensive community training programs in evidence-based care for trauma, self-harm, and suicide prevention.
-The YSAM programs also offers training opportunities for externs, interns, post-doctoral fellows, with opportunities available for undergraduates interested in developing clinical research skills.
+The YSAM program is part of the Center for Trauma-Informed Adolescent Suicide, Self-harm & Substance Misuse Treatment & Prevention (ASAP Center, Directed by Drs.
+Joan Asarnow at UCLA & Dr. David Goldston at Duke University, originally funded by a SAMHSA-grant).

 See www.asapnctsn.org for information regarding ASAP Center resources and trainings.